A professor offered to deliver Thanksgiving meals to all her students. Her kindness went viral.

 For Pearce, the offer to cook for her students was “no big deal,” she said.
 “I just wanted everyone to know that there was room at my virtual table.”

 The email outlined two separate, extensive menus — one for omnivores and one for vegans — filled with all the makings of a traditional Thanksgiving feast.
-She offered turkey (or tofurkey for vegans), gravy, mashed potatoes, green bean casserole, sweet potato casserole, baked brussels sprouts, and more, plus peas: “I’m English,” she wrote in brackets.
+She offered turkey (or Tofurky for vegans), gravy, mashed potatoes, green bean casserole, sweet potato casserole, baked Brussels sprouts, and more, plus peas: “I’m English,” she wrote in brackets.
 “There has to be peas.”

 And, of course, pumpkin and apple pie.